 And to make things worse, the descent turned out to be incredibly difficult.
 It is taxing on both the muscles and on the mind, and it begins immediately.

 The descent is steep and you will have to navigate open rock faces with no clear path or foot placements.
 There are scrambling sections and shuffle down on your butt sections.
 Your ankles, knees and hips will groan, your muscles will burn and you will need to take care of those fatigued joints.

-It is 3 miles and 1,400 ft of steep downhill gradient elevation loss to reach Snow Lakes from Viviane Lake.
+It is 3 miles and 1,400 ft of steep downhill gradient elevation loss to reach Lower and Upper Snow Lake from Viviane Lake.
 And the problem is you can never get any speed up because it is too steep.